modular-magician/terraform-provider-google-beta/website/docs/r/firestore_database.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+* `deletion_policy` - (Optional) The deletion policy for the database.
+Setting `ABANDON` allows the resource to be abandoned rather than deleted.
+Setting `DELETE` will delete the resource on destroy.
+Default is `ABANDON`.
+Possible values are:
+  * DELETE
+  * ABANDON

 ## Attributes Reference